limosky/mFSK/README.md

 ### mFSK Modem
 A 2FSK and 4FSK Modem based on the Horus FSK Modem designed by David Rowe and Brady O'Brien.
 I have changed things around a bit, by using a Dynamic Library for the fsk and horus API's.
 I'm using the Netbeans IDE and have included the export so you can import and compile any changes.
 You can also just burst the ZIP's (for example on a Raspberry Pi) and type ```make``` for each of the packages.

 The KISS FFT has been highly modified to use the C99 complex syntax instead of all the macros and artificial complex structure.
-I'd like to replace that with a DFT/IDFT.
-FFT is kind of an over-kill.

 I also added in the "real" forward, and inverse KISS FFT functions that are also converted to the complex syntax.